-My name is Bradley Loui and I'm a junior.
+My name is Bradley Loui and I'm a senior.
 I have always loved music and played the violin and alto saxophone for a while.
 Being a Boy Scout, I am familiar with community service and how great it is to be able to support a cause.
 To be able to combine my passion for music and use it for community service makes it all that much better.
 I can't wait to work together with the other members to create awesome music to support Surgeons of Hope!

 Music has been a large part of my life since 4th grade, when I first started playing the clarinet.
 It started as just something I did in my free time, but as I entered middle school I started playing instruments more passionately, with my eyes on our school’s Jazz Band, Handbells Ensemble, and All Shore Band.
 In high school, keeping music with me was a little bit of a struggle at first, but then I joined Marching Band and Beats for a Cause, a fun way to give back to the community through something that I love to do, making music.